-Esme’s brows furrowed, her obsidian-eyed gazed locked on Stephanie’s eyes.
+Esme’s brows furrowed, her intense gaze locking on Stephanie’s eyes.
 She began to whisper…

 “I implore you, beware of this warning;

-Startled, Stephanie wanted to bolt from her chair and she tried to pull her hand from the gypsy’s grasp, but Esme held it tighter.
-Esme leaned closer, looking deep into Stephanie’s eyes…
+Startled, Stephanie wanted to bolt from her chair.
+She tried to pull her hand from the gypsy’s grasp, but Esme held it tighter.
+The gypsy leaned closer, looking deep into Stephanie’s eyes…

 Stephanie sat like one of the statues in the curio cases on the wall, frozen with shock as her mind processed the woman’s cryptic advice.
 What death?
 What stranger?
 What did she mean by ‘dark days?’
 Is it going to storm this weekend or something?